-There are no shipping or return shipping costs, so there is little to lose on this SaaS customer acquisition strategy.
+There are no shipping or return shipping costs, so there is little to lose in this SaaS customer acquisition strategy.
 This is an opportunity to show off, not just your product, but your customer service and support.
 If the product is the right fit, you may see lead conversions to paid SaaS subscriptions happen with no additional effort.

 While optimizing your blog posts for relevant, high-value keywords is essential, you also need to evaluate your entire website for SEO.
-It is important to understand that SEO for SaaS platforms has the ability to drive leads into your sales funnel organically without having to rely on ads..
+It is important to understand that SEO for SaaS platforms has the ability to drive leads into your SaaS sales strategies funnel organically without having to rely on ads.
 With that said, SEO does nothing to nurture leads into customers, which is where lead nurturing comes into play.

-From that point of view, the ideal goal of SEO down the road is to increase rankings to get into the top three spots of Google search so that you your SaaS company will not need to buy ads for those specific search phrases.
+From that point of view, the ideal goal of SEO down the road is to increase rankings to get into the top three spots of Google search so that your SaaS company will not need to buy ads for those specific search phrases.